aksio-insurtech/obsolete-Foundation/README.md

 # Introduction

-This repository holds the generalized abstractions constituting "The Infrastructure".
+This repository holds the generalized abstractions constituting foundation of solutions built @ Aksio.
 Within this you'll find reusable components, libraries, helpers and solutions that are cross cutting.
 Its goal is to provide developers with a productivity suite.